kayuksel/genmeta-vs-nevergrad/README.md

 and scales easily to 100K+ dimensions in a desktop GPU.

 I would say that it should be preferred to Nevergrad,
-in optimizations like NN training for non-convex RL.
+in optimizations like agent training for non-convex RL.